News from our work

 August 2021

-Solar Energy Foundation Ethiopia to partner with UN DESA
+Solar Energy Foundation Ethiopia becomes a partner of UN DESA

 The Sustainable Water and Energy Solutions is a partnership led by UN DESA and ITAIPU BINACIONAL to promote water and energy sustainability and other SDGs in support of the implementation of the 2030 Agenda for Sustainable Development.